 I know that this article sounded scary.
-But it’s not meant to scare you away from exercising postpartum.
+But it’s not meant to scare you away from exercising after the baby.

 No one knows your body better than you do.

-How soon you can give birth after exercise depends on a few things.
+How soon you can exercise after giving birth depends on a few things.

-To learn more about exercising in the postpartum period, check out my Guide to Getting Fit after Pregnancy.
+Once you’re ready to start exercising again, check out my Guide to Getting Fit after Pregnancy.

 And listen to your body.